Mastery learning: LFM strategy

 LFM curricula generally consists of discrete topics which all students begin together.
 After beginning a unit, students will be given a meaningful and formative assessment so that the teacher can conclude whether or not an objective has been mastered.
 At this step, instruction goes in one of two directions.
 If a student has mastered an objective, he or she will begin on a path of enrichment activities that correspond to and build upon the original objective.
 Students who do not satisfactorily complete a topic are given additional instruction until they succeed.
 If a student does not demonstrate that he or she has mastered the objective, then a series of correctives will be employed.
 These correctives can include varying activities, individualized instruction, and additional time to complete assignments.
 These students will receive constructive feedback on their work and will be encouraged to revise and revisit their assignment until the objective is mastered.

 Preconditions

-There are some preconditions for the process of mastery learning.
-First, the objectives and content of instruction have to be specified and clarified to both the students and the teacher.
-Another precondition is that the summative evaluation criteria should be developed and both the teacher and the learner should be clear about the achievement criteria.
-Bloom suggests that using absolute standards rather than competitive criteria, helps students to collaborate and facilitates mastery.
+There are several preconditions for the process of mastery learning.
+Firstly, the objectives and content of instruction must be clearly specified and communicated to both students and teachers.
+Additionally, summative evaluation criteria should be developed, ensuring that both the teacher and the learner understand the achievement benchmarks.
+Bloom suggests that employing absolute standards, rather than competitive criteria, fosters collaboration among students and facilitates mastery.